isaacs/node-lru-cache/README.md

 Optional, must be a positive integer if provided.

-Sets `maxItemSize` to the same value, unless a different value is provided for `maxItemSize`.
+Sets `maxEntrySize` to the same value, unless a different value is provided for `maxEntrySize`.

 At least one of `max`, `maxSize`, or `TTL` is required.
 This must be a positive integer if set.